-The Plan is considered to be in critical status because it has funding or liquidity problems, or both.
+The Plan is considered to be in critical status because it has funding or liquidity issues, or both.
 More specifically, the Plan was in critical status last year and is projected to have an accumulated funding deficiency in one or more of the next nine plan years.
 This means that contributions coming into the Plan are not expected to be sufficient to meet minimum contribution requirements as provided by the federal government.
 It does not mean that the Plan does not have sufficient assets to pay current retirees.

-The projected funding deficiency is the direct result of the severe investment losses experienced by the Plan in 2008, due to the deterioration of nearly all investment markets over the year.
-These investment losses resulted in plan assets falling significantly below plan liabilities.
+The projected funding deficiency is the direct result of the investment losses experienced by the Plan in 2008, due to the deterioration of nearly all investment markets during that year.
+These investment losses resulted in the value of plan assets falling significantly below plan liabilities.
 A similar decline was experienced by other pension plans across the country.
 While the Plan has experienced investment gains in most of the years since 2008, it has not yet fully recovered.

-The Trustees of the Plan remain committed to providing the best and most secure benefits possible.
-The Fund's investment portfolio remains well diversified and is positioned to participate in any further market recovery.
+The Fund's investment portfolio remains well diversified and is positioned to participate in further market recovery.